Take in Dallas' significant architecture around the city

 The Trinity River Project continues to positively impact the city and the Dallas skyline.
-The prominent neofuturistic Spanish architect Santiago Calatrava is at the head of the project, designing a series of three sister bridges.
-The first two creations: The Margaret Hunt Hill Bridge (2012) and the soon-to-be complete neighboring Margaret McDermott Bridge (2017) are already leaving their mark on Dallas.
-When the third bridge is erected, Dallas will be one of two cities in the world showcasing three Calatrava bridges.
+The prominent neofuturistic Spanish architect Santiago Calatrava, the head of the project, designed a series of two sister bridges.
+The Margaret Hunt Hill Bridge (2012) and the neighboring Margaret McDermott Bridge (2017) are already leaving their mark on Dallas.

-One of the most expansive stadiums ever to be built, AT&T Stadium is a modern marvel located west of Dallas in the city of Arlington and the official home to the Dallas Cowboys Football Club, one of the most visible and successful sports entities in the world.
-This $1.2 billion dollar football stadium, currently the largest stadium in the NFL (with a seating capacity of 85,000), spared no expense to create a luxurious facility.
+One of the most expansive stadiums ever to be built, AT&T Stadium is a modern marvel located west of Dallas in the city of Arlington and the official home to the Dallas Cowboys, one of the most popular sports franchises in the world.
+This $1.2 billion dollar football stadium is one of the largest stadiums in the NFL (with a seating capacity of 80,000), spared no expense to create a luxurious facility.
 With more than 300 suites, numerous different clubs, a retractable roof that can open and close in 12 minutes, and the tallest movable glass in the world, this facility is unrivaled by any current stadium.
 The scoreboard, suspended 90 feet over the field, features four video boards that face out in each direction so that everyone in the stadium has an easy view of the giant 1080i HD screens.

 The unique compact, vertical orientation of the Dee and Charles Wyly Theatre, climbing 12 stories into the Dallas skyline, was designed by Joshua Prince-Ramus of REX and Rem Koolhaas of the Office for Metropolitan Architecture.
 The theater, home to the Dallas Theater Center, Dallas Black Dance Theatre and the Anita N. Martinez Ballet Folklorico, is a prime destination for music and theatre enthusiasts.

-Nestled in the heart of the Dallas Arts District, the AT&T Performing Arts Center is hailed as the most significant performing arts center built since Lincoln Center in New York City.
-The center is home to the Margot and Bill Winspear Opera House, designed by Foster and Partners with Briton Spencer de Grey as chief architect.
-The facility, a traditional horseshoe shape, was engineered specifically for opera and musical theater performances.
-The center is also home to Sammons Park, Dee and Charles Wyly Theatre, Annette Strauss Square and Elaine D. and Charles A. Sammons Park.
+Nestled in the heart of the Dallas Arts District, the WInspear Opera House is a venue of the AT&T Performing Arts Center which is hailed as the most significant performing arts center built since Lincoln Center in New York City.
+The Winspear Opera House, designed by Foster and Partners with Briton Spencer de Grey as chief architect, is a traditional horseshoe shape and was engineered specifically for opera and musical theater performances.

 Downtown Dallas boasts five buildings designed by I .M.
 Pei, recognized as the last master of high modernist architecture.
 Having received the Pritzker Prize in 1983, the “Nobel Prize of Architecture,” I.M.
 Pei became an in-demand architect whose creations can be found around the world.
 Best known for being the mastermind behind the iconic Louvre in Paris, I.M.
 Pei’s signature architectural presence in Dallas includes the Dallas City Hall, Fountain Place, One Dallas Centre, Energy Plaza, and the Morton H. Meyerson Symphony Center.